 Mitigation Measure NOISE-4b: San Rafael City Schools shall retain a structural engineer or other qualified professional to evaluate and recommend alternative methods to impact pile driving for project components that require the installation of piles.
-If it is not feasible to avoid impact pile driving, the structural engineer or other qualified professional shall evaluate the potential for vibration generated by the use of a pile driver during construction of a project implemented under the Master Facilities Long Range Plan to damage off site buildings within 100 feet of any impact pile driving activities.
-The evaluation shall take into account project-specific information such as the composition of the structures, locations of the piles, and the soil characteristics in the project area, to determine whether impact pile driving may cause damage to nearby structures.
-If the evaluation finds that the impact pile driving may cause damage to a structure, the structural engineer or other qualified professional shall recommend design means and methods of construction to avoid the potential damage.
+If it is not feasible to avoid impact pile driving, the structural engineer or other qualified professional shall evaluate the potential for vibration generated by the use of a pile driver during construction of a project implemented under the Master Facilities Long-Range Plan to damage off-site buildings within 100 feet of any impact pile-driving activities.
+The evaluation shall take into account project specific information such as the composition of the structures, locations of the piles, and the soil characteristics in the project area, to determine whether impact pile driving may cause damage to a structure, the structural engineer or other qualified professional shall recommend design means and methods of construction to avoid the potential damage.